 When studying our competitors we found a number of them offered very high vet fee limits, and used this as a method of promoting superiority of cover.
 So we decided to look at some data in 2021 to understand the likelihood of a high claim and obtained an anonymous sample of 21,255 recent claims.
 From this we identified: -

 To draw your attention to the flipside, this means more than 98% of claims in our sample would have fallen within a £4,000 vet fee limit.
 So why the high limits?
 We think it's all about perceived benefit.

-Although a pet insurance policy has other benefits the main risk to insurers is vet fees.
+Although a pet insurance policy has other benefits, the main risk to insurers comes from medical treatment.
 If they provide a vet fee limit of £15,000 and charge you the client £80 per month (i.e. £960 per annum) then potentially they're covering more than 15 times your outlay.
 Likewise, if their limit is £8,000 then it's more than 8 times your outlay.
 Sounds attractive?
 The reality is that the average claim is under £1,000 (or £782 in our data sample).